Tri4Ty/last-update/README.md

 Choose the method (JSON, generated module, environment variable) that best suits your project structure and build tools.

+## Remote Repository Workflow

+This library detects the last Git commit regardless of where the commit was made.
+Here's how to work with remote changes:

+1.  **Make a change on GitHub**:

+    - Edit files directly through the GitHub web interface
+    - Commit the change to your repository

+2.  **Pull the changes to your local repository**:

+    ```bash
+    git pull origin main  # or your branch name
+    ```

+3.  **Run the build script locally**:

+    ```bash
+    npm run embed-last-update  # or npm run build
+    ```

+    This will:

+    - Execute the script that fetches the latest commit date from Git
+    - Update the timestamp data file with the new date

+4.  **View the updated site**:
+    - Open your site/application in a browser
+    - The "Last updated" timestamp will reflect the commit you made on GitHub

+This workflow demonstrates how the library can detect changes made anywhere in the Git history, not just local changes.

 ## API

 - `getLastUpdate(): Date` - Returns the `Date` object of the last commit.
 Throws an error if `git` command fails.